Skip to main content

 2

-A stakeholder asks you "are signups going up?"
-Describe how you answer that question.
+A stakeholder walks up and asks "are signups going up?"
+Walk me through exactly how you respond before opening any tool.

 What to listen for